12 Warning Signs You’re Not Saving Enough for Retirement

 If your current financial strategy is somewhere between “slapdash” and “nonexistent,” it’s almost certain you won’t have enough money squirreled away in time to retire.

-Saving the right amount for retirement requires you to know how much cash you have right now so you can make smart decisions about how to spend or save that money.
+Saving the right amount for retirement requires knowing how much cash you have right now so you can make smart decisions about how to spend or save that money.
 Without a budget, planning your retirement can be more challenging.

 Bottom line